 Acne treatments: Medical procedures may help clear skin

-Several types of office-based medical procedures — such as light therapy and chemical peels — may be helpful.
+Several types of office-based medical procedures — such as light therapy, chemical peels and steroid injections — may be helpful.

 Regardless of which acne treatments you use, try to keep your expectations realistic.
-Acne can't be cured, only controlled.
+In most instances, acne can't be cured, only controlled.
 You won't start seeing improvements from most treatments for four to eight weeks.
 And your acne might appear worse before it gets better.

 The redness and swelling that can occur with acne is caused by a type of bacteria that can be killed by exposing your skin to different types of light.
 Before the procedure, your doctor might apply a medication to your skin to make it more sensitive to light (photosensitizers).
-You'll probably need to visit your doctor for multiple treatments.
+You might need to visit your doctor for multiple treatments.

 Your treatments may use blue light, red light or a combination.
 More study is needed to determine the best methods for treating acne with light.

-Possible side effects in the treated areas include:
+Possible light therapy side effects in the treated areas include:

 Steroid injections are most often used for the types of acne that cause painful lumps beneath the surface of the skin (nodules and cysts).
 These conditions can take weeks to resolve on their own.
-After steroid injections, the lumps flatten, and the skin can clear up within two to four days.
+After steroid injections, the pain decreases, lumps flatten and the skin can clear up within days.